coldbell8918/Hongdo_soft/README.md

 ![hong_do_2](https://user-images.githubusercontent.com/98142691/192149740-f85e851a-8d84-4f00-83b9-605ca63cdc51.gif)

 ## Description
+- ### reference
   We designed the robot by referring to the following site.
 The robot recognizes obstacle based on the Yolov5 and can track people.
   **Yolov5_StrongSORT_OSNet** | https://github.com/mikel-brostrom/Yolov5_StrongSORT_OSNet#introduction <br><br>

+- ### introduction
   Hongdo_ros_soft contains the content that the robot recognizes and follows a person.
     * **Human detect**: Based on the YoloV5, the robot recognizes a person and obtains the size and coordinates for that person.
     * **Import ROS**: This package sends the output that size, number, coordinate of recogniged person.

 ## installation